hoangsonww/Brewed-Bliss-Coffee-Website/README.md

 - **Alt Text on Images**: Each image includes alt text for visually impaired users.
 - **Color Contrast**: Colors were chosen to meet WCAG standards for contrast, ensuring readability.
 - **Keyboard Accessibility**: Navigation and interactive elements can be accessed via keyboard input.

+## A Note on Images

+- All images used in this project are sourced from [Unsplash](https://unsplash.com/), [Adobe Stock](https://stock.adobe.com/), and [Pexels](https://www.pexels.com/).
+- They are all licensed for free use and modification without attribution.

+## Author

+- [Son (David) Nguyen](https://github.com/hoangsonww), created as the final project for COMP-126 at UNC-Chapel Hill, Fall 2024.

 ---